microhass/my-things-catalog/README.md

 # 📖 [my-things-catalog] <a name="about-project"></a>

-**[my-things-catalog]** is a console app that will help you to keep a record of different types of things you own: books, music albums, movies, and games.
+**[my-things-catalog]** is a console app that will help you to keep a record of different types of things you own: books, music albums, and games.
 Everything will be based on the UML class diagram presented below.
 The data will be stored in both JSON files & a database with tables structure analogical to the program's class structure.

 ## 🛠 Built With <a name="built-with"></a>